Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Discussion

 \section{Discussion}

 Coastal flood hazard studies by FEMA and USACE use ADCIRC + SWAN to quantify the storm surge hazard, where simulation from this computer model is time-consuming and resource-intensive.
 We have built a parallel partial cokriging emulator to predict storm surges using simulations from both ADCIRC + SWAN and ADCIRC.
-The proposed emulator is able to predict highly accurate storm surges in Cape Coral of Southwestern Florida and allows efficient computation of rare-event probability computation in coastal flood hazard studies.
-Its prediction has similar accuracy with the highly complex and computationally demanding storm surge model ADCIRC + SWAN.
-The PP cokriging emulator has a linear computational cost in terms of output values and also induces nonstationarity in output space, which is crucial to deal with non-smooth surface in the storm surge application.
-Combined with historical storm surge data, the proposed emulator can be further used to model the discrepancy between the observed surge data and ADCIRC + SWNA so that it can be used to predict the real-world process of storm surges.
-However, this is very challenging, since there are not many historical hurricanes making landfall in the Southwestern Florida, and measurements of input variables that characterize historical hurricanes are rarely available.
+The PP cokriging emulator effectively provides the marginal predictive distributions of storm surges for any storm characteristics at each spatial location.
+These marginal predictive distributions are also almost identical to the marginal predictive distributions obtained in situations where any spatial correlation matrix is used.
+These marginal predictive distributions can be directly used to compute annual exceedance probabilitiies in coastal flood hazard studies, which provide a convenient tool for practitioners in ocean engineering to perform risk assessment and surge forecasting research.
+The PP cokriging emulator not only has similar prediction accuracy as the high-fidelity simulator ADCIRC + SWAN, but also has a linear computational cost in terms of output values and also induces nonstationarity in output space, which is crucial to capture non-smooth storm surge surface.
+Field measurements of historical storm data including both observed surges and characteristics of storms that making landfall in Southwest Florida (SWFL) are very limited with only one gague station operating in Fort Myers.
+If there were sufficient storm data available, the proposed emulator could be further used to model the discrepancy between actual storm surges and ADCIRC + SWAN simulations, since accurate prediction of the actual storm surges can help perform more accurate coastal flood hazard studies.
+Although this paper focuses on a small region in SWFL, there is also a significant interest in extending the current method from a local region to the entire SWFL region so that the relationship between AEP and storm parameters can be quantified over a much larger coastal region.